jakubKuznik/Redis-traffic-simulator-and-latency-measurement/README.md

 ## run
 All the key values are writen to stdout. \
 `./redis-generate-values.c > keys` filling the database \
-`./redis-write-keys keys` simmulate traffic \
+`./redis-write-keys keys` simmulate SET traffic \
-`./redis-latency keys` measure latency
+`./redis-latency keys` measure latency and simulate GET traffic